vjegorovs/thisjs.training/README.md

 npm run dev
 ```

-- **Result**: Backend API available at `localhost:3333` and FrontEnd is on `localhost:3000`
+- **Result**: Backend API available at `localhost:3333` and Frontend is on `localhost:3000`
   TODO: npm-run-all from root to shorten just to two commands

 ## Design decisions

-#### Why not just have questions on the fronend?
+#### Why not just have questions on the frontend?

-- I've wanted to work a bit with Backend tech, even the most basic one.
+- I've wanted to work a bit with backend tech, even the most basic one.
 Idea was that the full question list is not available as a whole on the frontend.
-Additionally to practise async request.
+Additionally to practise async requests.

 #### Why Composition API?